Mwape-Kurete/STAXS_T1P1/README.md

 This choice allowed me to create an application that accurately and efficiently allowed users to:
 - create and compare 2 objects
-- display information / data on those objects in 3 different charts
+- display information/data on those objects in 3 different charts
 - Select an artist object who's:
       Top Tracks are then displayed
-      Top Tracks Track features are visualised in changeable timeline
+      Top Tracks Track features are visualised in a changeable timeline
 - Update and change objects at any time

 ## Project Requirements